MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/ns-setupapi-_sp_newdevicewizard_data.md

 ## -description

-An installer uses an SP_ADDPROPERTYPAGE_DATA structure to supply custom property pages for a device when it handles a DIF_ADDPROPERTYPAGE_ADVANCED request.
+An SP_NEWDEVICEWIZARD_DATA structure is used by installers to extend the operation of the hardware installation wizard by adding custom pages.
+It is used with DIF_NEWDEVICEWIZARD_<i>XXX</i> installation requests.

 ## -struct-fields